Non-Asymptotic Analysis of Tangent Space Perturbation: Experimental Results I: Validating the Theory

 We generate a data set sampled from a 3-dimensional manifold embedded in $\mathbb{R}^{20}$ according to the local model \eqref{eq:local-model} by uniformly sampling $N=1.25\times 10^6$ points inside a ball of radius $1$ in the tangent plane.
 Curvature and the standard deviation $\sigma$ of the added Gaussian noise will be specified in each experiment.
 We compare our bound with the true subspace recovery error.
 The tangent plane at reference point $x_0$ is computed at each scale $N$ via PCA of the $N$ nearest neighbors of $x_0$.
 The true subspace recovery error $\|P-\widehat{P}\|_F$ is then computed at each scale.
 Note that computing the true error requires $N$ SVDs.
 A ``true bound'' is computed by applying Theorem \ref{thm:Stewart} after measuring each perturbation norm directly from the data.
 While no SVDs are required, this true bound utilizes information that is not practically available and represents the best possible bound that we can hope to achieve.
 We will compare the mean of the true error and mean of the true bound over 10 trials (with error bars indicating one standard deviation) to the bound given by our Main Result in Theorem \ref{thm:mainresult1}, holding with probability greater than 0.8.

 For the experiments in this section, the bound \eqref{eq:main-result1} is computed with full knowledge of the necessary parameters.
-In fact, as knowledge of $d$ provides an exact expression for $\lambda_d$, (i.e., no additional geometric information is encoded in $\lambda_d$ that is not already encoded in $d$) we compute $\lambda_d$ exactly.
-Further, as the principle curvatures are known, we compute a tighter bound for $\|U_2^T CL^T U_1\|_F$ using $\mathcal{K}$ in place of $K^{(+)}$.
+In our experience, we observe in practice (results not shown) that the deviation of the empirical eigenvalue $\lambda_d$ from its expectation is insignificant over the entire range of relevant scales and therefore neglect its correction term (derived using a Chernoff bound in Appendix \ref{subsec:linearEigenvalues}) for the experiments.
+We further note that knowledge of $d$ provides an exact expression for this expectation as no additional geometric information is encoded by $\lambda_d$.
+As the principle curvatures are known, we compute a tighter bound for $\|U_2^T CL^T U_1\|_F$ using $\mathcal{K}$ in place of $K^{(+)}$.
 Doing so only affects the height of the curve; its trend as a function of scale is unchanged.
 In practice, the important information is captured by tracking the trend of the true error regardless of whether it provides an upper bound to any random fluctuation of the data.
 In fact, the numerical results indicate that an accurate tracking of error is possible even when condition 2 of Theorem \ref{thm:mainresult1} is violated.